Free Resume Templates to Customize, Download, & Print

 One page—plain and simple.

 While you might get away with a two-page resume if you’ve got 10-plus years of experience under your hat, keep in mind that recruiters and hiring managers aren’t giving your resume the time of day it deserves anyway.
-Instead, why not leverage a cover letter maker to explain some of those details you had to leave off your resume?

 The most painful part of building a resume is editing yourself.
 How can your entire career fit into four or five bullet points for each job you’ve had?
 Here’s some good news: if you’re a senior engineer, it’s totally cool to drop from your resume the server job you had in college.